 Lawsuit challenges North Dakota gay marriage ban

-BISMARCK, North Dakota (AP) — Seven couples have filed a federal lawsuit challenging the constitutional prohibition on same-sex marriage in North Dakota, making it the last state in the country with a ban to be sued by gay couples seeking the right to wed in their home state.
+BISMARCK, North Dakota (AP) — Seven couples filed a federal lawsuit Friday challenging the constitutional ban on same-sex marriage in North Dakota, making it the last state in the U.S. to be sued by gay couples seeking the right to marry in their home state.